-The amount appropriated for the year was \$150,000.
-During the year, Supplementary Estimates funding was requested to support the setup of the new Registrar's Office and the recruitment of a Deputy Registrar.
-On June 23, 2014, \$246,987 was recommended for approval by the Board of Internal Economy (BOIE) Meeting #1942/Agenda Item 3.
-On October 23, 2014, an additional \$25,000 was recommended for approval by BOIE Meeting #1960/Agenda Item 4.
-These amounts were ultimately approved by the Standing Committee on House Services.
+The amount appropriated for the year was \$589,000.
+During the year, additional funding was requested to procure resources to assist with the designing and implementation of the province's lobbyists registry.
+On December 2, 2015, \$141,659 was recommended for approval by the Board of Internal Economy (Meeting #6/15).
+This amount was ultimately approved by the Standing Committee on House Services.